 Gardening for Calm, Peace and Exercise

-Gardening is Mary Lassiter’s stress reliever, and the rewards are many, the Dallas gardener says.
+Gardening is Mary L.’s stress reliever, and the rewards are many, the Dallas gardener says.

-“I started gardening last year because life in Dallas was beginning to stress me out,” she says.
-“When I put my hands in the dirt, I get a natural euphoric feeling, the stress of daily life just doesn’t exist—I’m surrounded by beauty that I created out of nothing!”
+“I started gardening because life was beginning to stress me out,” she says.
+“When I put my hands in the dirt, I get a natural euphoric feeling, the stress of daily life just doesn’t exist — I’m surrounded by beauty that I created out of nothing!”

 “Working in the garden definitely helps with stress,” she says.
 “I’m not sure if it’s the fresh air, lack of technology, or knowing it’s something that’s been passed down from generation to generation, but I always feel so much better after working in the garden.”

 “I feel pride when I grow food we can eat.
-It’s calming,” Veronica Hernandez of Dallas says.
-“I have PTSD and gardening makes me happy and hopeful.”
+It’s calming,” Veronica H. of Dallas says.
+“I have PTSD, and gardening makes me happy and hopeful.”

-Gardening, as Dent mentions, can be great exercise.
-Things like pulling weeds and planting plants can burn anywhere from 200 to 400 calories per hour.
-More labor-intensive work like landscaping or moving dirt or rocks can burn 400 to 600 calories.
+Gardening, as Cathy mentions, can also have physical benefits.
+Things such as pulling weeds and planting plants can burn anywhere from 200 to 400 calories per hour.
+More labor-intensive work like landscaping or moving dirt or rocks can burn a hefty 400 to 600 calories an hour.
 It’s also a workout that provides endurance, flexibility and strength exercises.

 Since gardening can use muscles you might not be used to flexing, checking with your doctor about any potential limitations to your new hobby is a good idea, the Centers for Disease Control says.

-The CDC also recommends being up to date on vaccinations—adults should have a tetanus shot every 10 years.
-Stay hydrated, and plan for frequent water breaks.
-Use an insect repellent, and remember that the hours between 10 a.m. and 4 p.m. are the peak hours for UV exposure—so reapply sunscreen frequently and consider a wide-brimmed hat.
+If you’d like to head outdoors and create a garden of your own, it’s important to remain hydrated, and plan for frequent water breaks, especially during these sweltering North Texas summers.
+Use an insect repellent, and remember that the hours between 10 a.m. and 4 p.m. are the peak hours for UV exposure — so reapply sunscreen frequently and consider a wide-brimmed hat.